-Introduction to historical research methodology, including both bibliographical searches and critical evaluation of sources.
+A study of the major philosophies of history and contemporary theoretical issues in the discipline with emphasis upon implications for a Christian understanding of history.
+Fall bibliographical searches and critical evaluation of sources.
 Requires the writing of a research paper using primary sources.
-Prerequisite: open to seniors only or with permission of instructor.
+Prerequisite: HIST235; open to seniors only or with permission of instructor.
 Fall